Dewazakura

 Dewazakura (720 ml) 'Jewel Brocade' Omachi Junmai Ginjo, Yamagata Prefecture Login DEC Featured In Stock

-Dewazakura (720 ml) 'Mountain Cherry' Daiginjo, Yamagata Prefecture Login <1 Case
+Dewazakura (720 ml) 'Mountain Cherry' Daiginjo, Yamagata Prefecture Login In Stock

-What made the brewery stand out was a drive for innovation.
-Dewazakura was not a wealthy brewery, or a long-established one, but they were open to change.
-When the opportunity arose in the years after the war to invite research technicians in from the National Research Institute of Brewing, they jumped at the chance.
-Drawing on the knowledge and skill of Hideo Abe, a former Institute research advisor, they put new ideas into practice without hesitation.
-By 1991, Dewazakura had perfected its cold storage technique, aging freshly pressed sake at 28 degrees Fahrenheit to keep it as aromatic and flavorful as possible until bottling.
-In 1996 it introduced ‘Dewasansan’ brewed from a new Yamagata rice strain of the same name.
-It was another hit which opened the way for other prefectures to introduce highly specific regional labels.
+Dewazakura's drive for innovation set it apart.
+When the opportunity arose after the war to invite research technicians from the National Research Institute of Brewing, the brewery seized it.
+Drawing on the expertise of Hideo Abe, a former Institute research advisor, they implemented new ideas without hesitation.
+By 1991, Dewazakura had perfected cold storage techniques, aging freshly pressed sake at 28 degrees Fahrenheit to preserve its aroma and flavor until bottling.
+In 1996, they introduced Dewasansan, brewed from a new Yamagata rice strain of the same name.
+This success paved the way for other prefectures to introduce highly specific regional labels.

 Reviews